MailTape/MailTape-v1/_posts/2020-12-20-Bonnie-Banane.md

 track2_color: trippy
 track3_title: Take 6 – He never sleeps
 track3_color: vibrant
+description: >-
+  This morning, we think about Christmas, shopping in crowded stores, those endless meals around a turkey and many logs, indigestion and the famous button that you pop at the end of the evening...Fortunately to relax during its preparations, Bonnie Banane has made a playlist worthy of her parties!
 ---

 <p id="introduction">This morning, we think about Christmas, shopping in crowded stores, those endless meals around a turkey and many logs, indigestion and the famous button that you pop at the end of the evening...Fortunately to relax during its preparations, [Bonnie Banane](https://bonniebanane.bandcamp.com/album/sexy-planet) has made a playlist worthy of her parties!